dragancajic/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ![action and method highlight](../../images/0/24e.png)

-The code on the server responsible for the POST request is quite simple (NB: this code is on the server, and not on the JavaScript code fetched by the browser):
+The code on the server responsible for the POST request is quite simple (NB: this code is on the server, and not in the JavaScript code fetched by the browser):

 ```js
 app.post('/new_note', (req, res) => {